omatheusmesmo/ShoppMateAPI/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
+See LICENSE.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me at your-email@example.com
+If you have any questions or suggestions, feel free to contact me at matheus.6148@gmail.com